Customer Service 00971-581607579

 Please also note that the shipping rates for many items we sell are weight-based.
 The weight of any such item can be found on its detail page.
 To reflect the policies of the shipping companies we use, all weights will be rounded up to the next full pound.

-Then Abd al-Baqi mentioned the importance of the book, relying on what Ibn al-Salah mentioned when mentioning the categories of Sahih, and that the highest of them is what al-Bukhari and Muslim agreed upon, “about which the people of hadith often say: Sahih agreed upon.
-They say that and mean by it the agreement of al-Bukhari and Muslim, not the agreement of the nation on it.
-However, the agreement of the nation on it is necessary from that and is obtained with it, because the nation agreed to accept what they agreed upon.”
+Then Abdul Baqi mentioned the importance of the book, relying on what Ibn al-Salah mentioned when he mentioned the divisions of Sahih, and that the highest of them is what al-Bukhari and Muslim agreed upon, “about which the people of Hadith often say: Sahih agreed upon, they use that and they mean by it the agreement of al-Bukhari and Muslim, not the agreement of the nation on it; but the agreement of the nation on it is necessary from that and is obtained with it, because the nation agreed to receive what they agreed upon with acceptance.”

-The three sources of the book: The book practically relied on three sources: the text from Bukhari, the arrangement from Sahih Muslim, and the chapters are what Al-Nawawi included in his commentary on Sahih Muslim.
-Abdul Mohsen Al-Abbad commented on the author Abdul Baqi, saying, “He is not a man of knowledge, but he is a man of organization, meaning he is organized and pays attention to indexing, and he has patience in this field.
-He took great care with Sahih Muslim and numbered its hadiths with multiple numbers, some based on repetition and some without repetition.
-It was printed in four volumes with the care of Fouad Abdul Baqi, and he wrote a fifth volume full of indexes that included ten indexes all related to Sahih Muslim, so he served Sahih Muslim with a great and outstanding service.”
-Likewise, the numbering of the hadiths of Bukhari and the numbering in Fath al-Bari with the Salafi edition are the numbering of Muhammad Fuad Abd al-Baqi.
-The book Al-Lu’lu’ wal-Marjan was compiled based on the work of three people, so the wording and text in Al-Lu’lu’ wal-Marjan are Al-Bukhari’s words, and the arrangement is that of Muslim.
-The chapters he included in it are not by Muslim or Al-Bukhari, but by Al-Nawawi in his book Sharh Muslim, as Al-Nawawi divided chapters and included the chapters in the commentary in the footnotes.
-Muslim, may Allah have mercy on him, did not include chapters in his Sahih, but only wrote books.
-Abd al-Baqi began the book with narrations of the hadith, “The Prophet, may Allah bless him and grant him peace, said: ‘Do not lie about me, for whoever lies about me, let him enter the Fire.’”
+The book's three sources: The text is based on al-Bukhari, the arrangement is from Sahih Muslim, and the chapters are those that al-Nawawi included in his commentary on Sahih Muslim.
+Abd al-Muhsin al-Abbad commented on the author, Abd al-Baqi, saying, "He is not a scholar, but he is an organizer.
+He has organization, attention to indexing, and perseverance in this field.
+He took great care with Sahih Muslim and numbered its hadiths in multiple ways, some based on repetition and others without.
+It was printed in four volumes under the supervision of Fuad Abd al-Baqi, and he added a fifth volume entirely of indexes, containing ten indexes, all related to Sahih Muslim.
+Thus, he served Sahih Muslim with exceptional and great service."
+Similarly, the numbering of the hadiths in Bukhari and the numbering found in Fath al-Bari with the Salafi edition is the numbering of Muhammad Fuad Abd al-Baqi.
+The book *Al-Lu'lu' wal-Marjan* was compiled by three people, so the wording is that of Bukhari.
+The wording and text in *Al-Lu'lu' wal-Marjan* are Bukhari's, and the arrangement is that of Muslim.
+The chapters included are not from Muslim or Bukhari, but rather from al-Nawawi's commentary on Muslim.
+Al-Nawawi organized and placed the chapters in the margins of his commentary.
+Muslim, may God have mercy on him, did not include chapters in his Sahih; he only included books.
+Abd al-Baqi begins the book with narrations of the hadith: “The Prophet, peace and blessings be upon him, said: ‘Do not lie about me, for whoever lies about me will enter Hellfire.’”

 You may return most new, unopened items within 14 days of delivery for a full refund.
 We'll also pay the return shipping costs if the return is a result of our error (you received an incorrect or defective item, etc.).